Biodiversity

 By protecting these hotspots, not only are unique species and ecosystems preserved, but vital ecosystem services are also safeguarded.
 This includes climate regulation, water purification and the provision of food and natural resources for local communities.
 Their conservation is also important for communities on a global scale.
 In this thedailyECO article we discover what is a biodiversity hotspot?
 We look what makes an ecological hotspot, as well as examples from around the world.

-You may also be interested in: What Is Allopatric Speciation?
+You may also be interested in: What Are the 3 Types of Species Biodiversity?

 Contents